fRedelaar/string-reverser/README.md

 # Short Description:
 This is a simple GUI made in JavaFX.
-The user can insert any word or sentence and it wil be reversed.
+The user can insert any word or sentence and it will be reversed.

 # Getting Started as a developer:
 git clone or pull the project.